Pope Francis: Election

 Bergoglio was elected pope on 13 March 2013, the second day of the 2013 papal conclave, after which he took the papal name Francis.
 Francis was elected on the fifth ballot.
 The Habemus papam announcement was delivered by the cardinal protodeacon, Jean-Louis Tauran.
 Cardinal Christoph Schönborn later said that Bergoglio was elected following two supernatural signs, one in the conclave—and hence confidential—and one from a Latin-American couple, friends of Schönborn at Vatican City, who whispered Bergoglio's name in the elector's ear; Schönborn commented "if these people say Bergoglio, that's an indication of the Holy Spirit".

 Instead of accepting his cardinals' congratulations while seated on the papal throne, Francis received them standing, reportedly an immediate sign of a changing approach to formalities at the Vatican.
 During his first appearance as pontiff on the balcony of Saint Peter's Basilica, he wore a white cassock, instead of the red, ermine-trimmed mozzetta used by previous popes.
 He also wore the same iron pectoral cross that he had worn as archbishop of Buenos Aires, rather than the gold one worn by his predecessors.

 After being elected and choosing his name, his first act was bestowing the Urbi et Orbi blessing on thousands of pilgrims gathered in St. Peter's Square.
 Before blessing the crowd, he delivered a brief speech, greeting those in St. Peter's Square with a simple "Buonasera" ("Good evening", in Italian).
 He thanked the crowd for welcoming him and asked them to pray for his predecessor, "the bishop emeritus of Rome" Pope Benedict XVI, and for himself as the new "bishop of Rome".
 He also referred to himself as a Pope coming almost from the end of the world.

 Francis held his papal inauguration on 19 March 2013 in St. Peter's Square.
 He celebrated Mass in the presence of political and religious leaders from around the world.
 In his homily, Francis focused on the Solemnity of Saint Joseph, the liturgical day on which the Mass was celebrated.

-The next day, Federico Lombardi told to the media that Francis had met all the cardinals in the Sistine Chapel choosing to stand up, rather than sitting on the chair at his disposal, and that he went back to the Domus Sanctae Marthae on a minivan with the other cardinals, instead of using a private car.
+The next day, Federico Lombardi told the media that Francis had met all the cardinals in the Sistine Chapel standing up, rather than sitting on the chair at his disposal, and that he went back to the Domus Sanctae Marthae in a minivan with the other cardinals, instead of using a private car.
 Afterward he went to the guest house where he had resided during the conclave, collected his belongings and insisted on paying the bill.